 Highway 3 - Lizard Creek Bridge Replacement Project

-The Ministry of Transportation and Infrastructure is undertaking planning works to evaluate options to replace the Lizard Creek Bridge on Highway 3, just west of Fernie.
+The Ministry of Transportation and Infrastructure is constructing a replacement of the Lizard Creek Bridge on Highway 3, just west of Fernie.

 Replacing this bridge will support the vital commercial transportation sector, growing industrial activity and tourist traffic, while improving reliability and increasing safety for all highway users.